Is Your Microsoft Dynamics AX System Healthy?

 11 Common Issues Found in Dynamics AX System Health Checks

 Ensuring that Dynamics AX runs optimally is important for the long-term use and stability of your system.
 As an end user, you may not know the important things to have set up or monitor to keep your Dynamics AX system healthy.
 Just as you would have an expert do a building inspection on a home, go to a physician for a yearly physical, or have a mechanic perform a multi-point inspection, it is important to have a review of your Dynamics AX system.
 Over the years, I’ve performed many system reviews while employed by Microsoft, and through the AX System Health Check service we offer at Stoneridge Software.
-In my 10 years of working with Dynamics AX, here are some of the most common items I have found that impact the overall health of your system.
+I’ve been working on Dynamics AX performance, security and administration for more than 10 years, here are some of the most common items I have found that impact the overall health of your system.